cengizemre/cengizemre/README.md

 ## ⛵ I'm currently working on

-[Birlikte Başaralım App](https://play.google.com/store/apps/details?id=com.osym_exp_app) As a community application where all students and teachers who are candidates for Assessment, Selection and Placement share their exam experiences, Let's Achieve Together is a platform where you can share exam anxiety and stress, topics that no one talks about the exam, and your exam experiences.
+[Birlikte Başaralım App](https://play.google.com/store/apps/details?id=com.osym_exp_app) As a community application where all students and teachers who are candidates for Assessment, Selection and Placement share their exam experiences, Let's Achieve Together is a platform where you can share exam anxiety and stress, topics that no one talks about exam, and your exam experiences.

 ## 🐬 How to reach me